-Organizations are being breached everyday at an outstanding rate.
+Organizations are being breached every day at an outstanding rate.
 Hackers typically do not discriminate on the size of the organization, but rather focus on how soft the target is.
 In layman’s terms, this means how easy it is to get around a target’s security.

 Hackers Don’t Discriminate

 Unlike normal antivirus solutions, EDR tools tell you the chain of activity around an event.
-This comes in handy during an investigation and has much more advanced detection capabilities than the classic antivirus.
+This comes in handy during an investigation and has much more advanced detection capabilities than basic antivirus software.
 Additionally, for IDSA and HIPAA compliance, this tool helps satisfy your logging requirement for endpoints.

-Independent researchers and law enforcement are the most likely people to report a breach.
-Unfortunately depending on how small a business is, the feasibility of having a company monitor the network could be out of reach.
+Independent researchers and law enforcement are the most likely people to conduct these reports.
+Unfortunately, depending on how small your business is, the feasibility of having a company monitor your network might not be feasible.

 To learn about some of the topics we spoke about, refer to our other blogs:

 Micheal has over 13 years of combined experience in Information Security, Information Technology, and Physical Security.
 He has tackled some of the most daunting certifications in the industry and his passion for the cyber world is unparalleled with exposure to virtually every industry.
 He continues to hone his skills in Incident Response, Penetration Testing, and Consulting.
 Recognizing the need for change in cyber security, he volunteers to help entrepreneurs, veterans, and recent graduates.